 The general answer is you can be a director of as many companies as you like at the same time.
-However, if you have been the director of a liquidated company and you set up a new company it cannot have the same or a similar name to the old company so as to lead to possible confusion of creditors of the old company.
+However, if you have been the director of a liquidated company and you set up a new company it cannot have the same or a similar name to the old company, to reduce any consuion for creditors of the old company.

 The other problem of setting up a new company with a similar name is that it can result in bad feelings between creditors and the company as people believe that the directors are being disingenious by using the same or similar name even if it is all done by leave of the court.

-In essence there is nothing to stop you setting up a new company just because a previous one under your control has gone into liquidation.
-However if this was not the first time that one of your companies has gone into liquidation, and HMRC were a large creditor, then they may insist on a VAT or PAYE deposit to protect their position.
+In essence, there is nothing to stop you setting up a new company just because a previous one under your control has gone into liquidation.
+However, if this was not the first time that one of your companies has gone into liquidation, and HMRC were a large creditor, they may insist on a VAT or PAYE deposit to protect their position.

 This section applies to a person where a company (the liquidating company) has gone into insolvent liquidation on or after the appointed day and he was a director or shadow director of the company at any time in the period of 12 months ending with the day before it went into liquidation.

 (2) For the purposes of this section, a name is a prohibited name in relation to

 (a) it is a name by which the liquidating company was known at any time in that period of 12 months, or

 (b) it is a name which is so similar to a name falling within paragraph (a) as to suggest an association with that company